Erfaan-Rostami/Introduction-to-TensorFlow-/README.md

 &clubs;
 ## Examples(code)
-This page is a collection of <a href="">TensorFlow examples</a>, that we have found around the web for your convenience.
+- This page is a collection of <a href="https://databricks.com/tensorflow/examples">TensorFlow examples</a>, that we have found around the web for your convenience.

   <tr>